nwg/racket-wiki/SoC-Ideas-2016.md

 ---

 ### Game development support for Racket ###
-* Summary: Build libraries for game development on Racket.
-One possible first step is to build SDL bindings.
+* **Summary:** Racket has some old bindings for [SDL](https://github.com/cosmez/racket-sdl), as well as [pict3d](https://github.com/ntoronto/pict3d), a functional interface to rendering 3D pictures.
+However, Racket's support for creating video games could be improved.
+This could include anything from updating the SDL bindings to work with the latest versions for Racket and SDL, to creating bindings to [SFML](http://www.sfml-dev.org/), or even adding support for using game pad controllers to Racket.
+Proposals may include building their own game framework, however such projects must contain enough detail to explain how they will make the project complete-able within the time constraints.
+This will include what libraries they plan to use to reduce their workload.
-* Benefits: Fills a niche that people have requested for Racket development.
-Connects with the HtDP2e curriculum.
+* **Expected results:** Tools to help the creation of video games.
+This does not need to be an entire framework, but could be a port of one.
+The proposal must specify what the intent is.
-* Requirements: Familiarity with game development.
+* **Requirements:** Familiarity with game development.
 Functional programming experience a plus.
-* Possible mentors:
+* **Possible mentors:** Sam Caldwell, Leif Andersen
-* Other:
+* **Other:**

 ---